Cell Communication and Intracellular Signaling

 Objectives and Content

-The course will give an odyssey of major signaling events in the vertebrate cell, starting at the cell surface and ending up in the nucleus.
-The course aims at giving the student an overview of cellular interactions with the cellular microenvironment and the signaling events resulting from these interactions.
+The course will give an odyssey of major signalling events in the vertebrate cell across cellular space and time— starting at the cell surface and ending up in the nucleus— and from the developmental period of an organism to individual cell death.
+The course aims at giving the student an overview of cellular interactions with the cellular microenvironment and the signalling events resulting from these interactions.
 Moreover, it will be discussed how cells respond to physiological cues such as hormones and neuronal signals.
+The therapeutic implications of all these signalling events will be briefly discussed in a separate lecture.

 The course will be in the form of lectures, given by researchers active in the field they are teaching.
 To follow up and consolidate the material taught, each lecture will be accompanied by a review article that students will read and discuss in connection to the lecture.